 Adam Optimizer

 Adam, short for adaptive moment estimation, is a first-order stochastic optimization algorithm used to train neural networks.
-It became one of deep learning's default optimizers because it combines momentum-like smoothing with per-parameter adaptive learning rates.
+It became one of deep learning's default optimizers because it combines momentum-like smoothing with per-parameter adaptive learning rates, making it a practical bridge between noisy gradients and stable training runs.

 Definition